servirtium/servirtium-dotnet/README.md

 To publish a new version of the Servirtium.AspNetCore package:

-1. Create & Publish a new Github release from the web UI, with the tag Servirtium.AspNetCore/v<semver2-version> - the tag can be created in advance or be new as part of the release, but the package will only be pushed when a release is created in either case.
+1. Create & Publish a new Github release from the web UI, with the tag `Servirtium.AspNetCore/v<semver2-version>`- the tag can be created in advance or be new as part of the release, but the package will only be pushed when a release is created in either case.
 2. The release-package.yml workflow should pick up this new release and push a nuget package.

 The release-package.yml workflow is generic, it will publish any package you name prior to the forward slash, provided there is a directory in the root of the source with that name containing a csproj file with the same name.

-e.g. You could create a release tagged `Apoplectic.Turkeys/v1.2.3` - if there is a project at `/Apoplectic.Turkeys/Apoplectic.Turkeys.csproj` in the source, it will pack and push package Apoplectic.Turkeys version 1.2.3.
-Otherwise the workflow will fail and nothing will happen
+e.g. You could create a release tagged `Apoplectic.Turkeys/v1.2.3` - if there is a .NET project at `/Apoplectic.Turkeys/Apoplectic.Turkeys.csproj` in the source, it will pack and push package Apoplectic.Turkeys version 1.2.3.
+Otherwise the workflow will fail and nothing will happen.
+See the `.github/` folder.